Peavey 6505 Series Guitar Amp Review

 Which 6505 is Right for You?

 So how do you decide which 6505 model is right for you?
 For a lot of us, unfortunately, our wallet makes that choice for us.
-In this case it’s not such a bad thing, because even the 112 combo still offers enough power and tonal flexibility to meet almost any situation.
+In this case it’s not such a bad thing.
+The 6505+ Combo is among the best tube combo amps out there, and offers enough power and tonal flexibility to meet almost any situation.
 And you still have the ability to add another cabinet down the road, if you feel you need it.

 If you have the resources you may think the 6505 or 6505+ half-stack is the way to go.
 Maybe, but honestly my favorite of the lot was the 212 combo.